eclipse-vertx/vert.x/core_manual_java.md

     container.deployWorkerVerticle("foo.Verticle4", verticle4Config);
     container.deployWorkerVerticle("verticle5.js", verticle5Config, 10);

-Then create a file 'config.json" with the actual JSON config in it (see main manual on configuring verticles):
+Then create a file 'config.json" with the actual JSON config in it

     {
         "verticle1_conf": {